drivendataorg/meta-vsc-descriptor-runtime/README.md

 ```
 Settings based on your machine:
-SUBMISSION_IMAGE=f6961d910a89   # ID of the image that will be used when running test-submission
+SUBMISSION_IMAGE=d67842989e96   # ID of the image that will be used when running test-submission

 Available competition images:
-drivendata/belugas-competition:cpu-local (f6961d910a89); drivendata/belugas-competition:gpu-local (916b2fbc2308);
+competition-meta-vsc-descriptor:cpu-local (d67842989e96);

 Available commands:

 build               Builds the container locally
 clean               Delete temporary Python cache and bytecode files
 interact-container  Start your locally built container and open a bash shell within the running container; same as submission setup except has network access
+pack-benchmark      Creates a submission/submission.zip file from the source code in submission_benchmark
 pack-quickstart     Creates a submission/submission.zip file from the source code in submission_quickstart
 pack-submission     Creates a submission/submission.zip file from the source code in submission_src
 pull                Pulls the official container from Azure Container Registry
 test-container      Ensures that your locally built container can import all the Python packages successfully when it runs
 test-submission     Runs container using code from `submission/submission.zip` and data from `data/`

 ```

 ---